Pittsburgh bridge collapse injures 10 on day Biden to visit city to talk infrastructure

-Three people were hospitalized, but none of the injuries are life-threatening, said Darryl Jones, chief of the Pittsburgh Bureau of Fire, at a news conference.
+At least three people were hospitalized, but none of the injuries are life-threatening, said Darryl Jones, chief of the Pittsburgh Bureau of Fire, at a news conference.
+A hospital spokesperson with UPMC Presbyterian told The Washington Post that three adult patients were in fair condition as of Friday morning.
+Another adult patient was hospitalized at UPMC Shadyside, and that person is also in fair condition, a spokesperson said.

 “The good thing at this point is that there are no fatalities, and we’re going to pray there are no fatalities,” Pittsburgh Mayor Ed Gainey (D) told reporters.
 “We were fortunate.”

 Police, fire and EMS personnel are responding to the collapse.
-Gainey added that first responders are investigating to make sure no one is trapped underneath the collapsed bridge.
+Gainey added that first responders are checking to make sure no one is trapped underneath the collapsed bridge.

+The White House is monitoring the situation, and Pennsylvania Gov. Tom Wolf (D) said the state is “prepared to provide support as needed.”

 The cause of the collapse is under investigation, Jones said.
+The National Transportation Safety Board announced it was sending a go-team to begin an investigation into the bridge collapse.

 Gainey told reporters that the bridge, which was built in 1970, was last inspected in September 2021.
+It’s not immediately clear whether any issues were reported during the most recent inspection.

+The bridge — which has been estimated to carry about 14,500 vehicles a day — has been rated in poor condition in inspections dating back to 2011, according to the U.S. Transportation Department’s National Bridge Inventory.
+The Pennsylvania Department of Transportation notes that a poor rating of a state bridge means that “deterioration of primary structural elements has advanced.”
+A September 2019 inspection of the city-owned Fern Hollow Bridge found that both its superstructure and deck were in poor condition.

-Port Authority spokesman Adam Brandolph confirmed to The Washington Post that a driver and two passengers were able to escape without injury.
+Port Authority spokesman Adam Brandolph confirmed to The Post that a driver and two passengers were able to escape without injury.
+Rescuers rappelled about 150 feet while other first responders formed a human chain to help pull multiple people from the bus, Jones said.

 “We are extremely thankful that no one from the bus reported any injuries, and grateful for the first responders who risked their own lives to save others,” Brandolph said.

-Public Safety said there was “a strong smell of natural gas in the area.”
-The agency confirmed that a gas line has been cut.
+Public Safety said there was “a strong smell of natural gas in the area,” and the agency confirmed that a gas line had been cut.
 Nearby homes were being evacuated due to the gas smell, but they have since been allowed to return, Jones said.
+Barry Kuckovich, a spokesman with Peoples Natural Gas, said there are no service outages as of Friday afternoon, adding that the residual gas smell in the area is “perfectly safe.”

-The Red Cross has been contacted to assist with victims, according to Public Safety.
-The Salvation Army is set up to help with first responders, Jones said.
+The Red Cross is assisting with victims, according to Public Safety.
+The Salvation Army is helping with first responders, Jones said.

-The collapse comes the same day that Biden is traveling to Pittsburgh to discuss infrastructure.
-As part of his trip, the president will visit the research and development hub of Mill 19, which was part of the infrastructure deal passed by Congress last year.
+The collapse occurred on the same day that Biden is traveling to Pittsburgh to discuss infrastructure.
+As part of his trip, the president will visit the research and development hub of Mill 19, which was part of the $1.2 trillion infrastructure deal passed by Congress last year.

 White House press secretary Jen Psaki said Biden “is grateful to the first responders who rushed to assist the drivers who were on the bridge at the time.”